Deducteam/isabelle_dedukti/README.md

 ## Commands to translate Isabelle proofs to Dedukti or Lambdapi proofs

-- `isabelle dedukti_root $session`: generate a ROOT file with a proof-exporting session named Dedukti_$theory for each $theory of $session, and the scripts kocheck.sh and dkcheck.sh to check dk files.
+Run `isabelle $command` with no argument for more details.

 - `isabelle dedukti_session $session [$theory]`: generate a dk or lp file for each theory of $session (up to $theory)

 - `isabelle dedukti_theory $session $theory`: export the specified $theory of $session to a dk or lp file with the same name except that every minus or dot is replaced by an underscore.

-Run `isabelle $command` with no argument for more details.
+- `isabelle dedukti_check $session`: generate the scripts `dkcheck.sh` and `kocheck.sh` to check the generated dk files with dkcheck and kocheck respectively.

+- `isabelle dedukti_root $session`: generate a ROOT file with a proof-exporting session named Dedukti_$theory for each $theory in $session.
+This may be useful for debugging or if your computer does not have enough memory to run a single session with all theories.
+Modify those scripts by adding a `#` in the list of files if you do not want to check all files.

 ## Checking the lp output with lambdapi